pneumus/Linux/tutorial/basic_linux_commands.md

   ## ${\color{lightgreen}\mathtt{ls \space\space\space --sort}}$
   The <b>--sort</b> Option will sort files by the desired need
   <b>Note</b>: If the Option is not specified, the <b>ls</b> Command will list alphabetically, by default
+  Every Option has a corresponding Switch ( short version )

 | Option (Param) | Switch (Flag)  |
 | -------------  | -------------- |